psymmetry/make-docker-compose-terraform/README.md

 ![image](docs/triforce.png)<br />
 <br />
-A simple pattern that uses `make`, `docker-compose` and `terraform` to deploy an S3 Bucket in AWS.
-The idea is that this "template" can be modified or extended to include extra steps to build/pack application code as well.
+A simple pattern that uses `make`, `docker-compose` and `terraform` to deploy "most of the things" to the cloud.
+The idea is that this pattern can be modified or extended to include extra steps to build/pack application code as well.
 This pattern is used to minimise the dependencies and reliance on external systems so that **cicd** steps used in different environments can be replicated exactly the same way locally (or your chosen **cicd** system), decreasing complexity as a result.

 ---